 Hotel Suisse Next to glamorous La Perouse is the more moderate Hotel Suisse, a truly terrific 3-star boutique hotel which actually is built into the cliff overlooking the Bay of Angels, and boasts the best breakfast room view, which then becomes the best sunset view for cocktails.
 Comfortable rooms, superb location, unbeatable views, and view rooms starting at 125€… what’s not to love?

 The Hotel Beau Rivage is where Matisse stayed in 1917 when he first came to Nice to cure his bronchitis.
 It rained the whole month, so he sadly painted the interior of his room over and over.
 On the final day the sun came out and when he saw the light he was hooked: he stayed the rest of his life.
 The hotel is now a modern 4-star hotel; the rooms are nice but don’t have a great sense-of-place, but the bar certainly does with furniture made to look like the stones from the beach!
 The rooms have great views and the hotel has an outstanding location: beach on one side and Old Nice on the other.
 Seaview rooms starting at 250€.

-The Mercure hotel chain is one of the cheapest in France, one step up from the Ibis, but amazingly they have a hotel in Old Nice right on the Promenade, the Mercure Marche aux Fleurs.
+The Mercure hotel chain is kind of budget-minded, but amazingly they have a hotel in Old Nice right on the Promenade, the Mercure Marche aux Fleurs.
 If the other seaside hotels are booked up, you can often score a seaview room here for 150-200€, or an Opera or Old Nice view room for 130-150€.
+4-stars.